dipu-ray/Phitron-B7/04. Introduction to Algorithms/Week 01-Graph Traversal Algorithms/Module 02-Breadth First Search (BFS)/README.md

 - `BFS Traversal` also similar to `Binary tree level order traversal`
     - <img src="./images/drawing10.png" width="500">
 - Tree can't going from children to parent, but Graph can going from children to parent.
-- Duplicate value are not stored:
+- Duplicate value are not stored in Queue:
     - <img src="./images/drawing11.png" width="500">
     - <img src="./images/drawing12.png" width="500">

+## 9. BFS traversal implementation
+- Abc